 Our team uses statistical methods to look for trends in the data which will help improve our ability to prevent people developing bowel cancer, as well as improving survival if someone is diagnosed with this disease.

 When our data is pseudonymised, we do not hold patient identifiers; we only hold the clinical data needed for our research (e.g. symptoms, diagnoses, clinical examinations, outcomes, cancers and mortality information) and the study number of the individual.
 This makes the pseudonymised data held by the CSPRG effectively anonymous to our research team.
-The identifiable data (e.g. name, NHS number, address) and study number may be held by our data providers such as NHS hospitals responsible for the individual’s care, NHS Digital and The National Cancer Registration Service.
+The identifiable data (e.g. name, NHS number, address) and study number may be held by our data providers such as NHS hospitals responsible for the individual’s care, NHS Digital and the National Cancer Registration and Analysis Service.